srdjan/mono-jsx/README.md

 ### Fallback(404)

-You can add fallback(404) content to the `<router>` element as children, which will be displayed when no route matches the current URL:
+You can add fallback(404) content to the `<router>` element as children, which will be displayed when no route matches the current URL.

 ```tsx
 export default {